derykmakgill/q/_posts/2014-08-14-filters-joins-aggregations.md

 [first post]({% post_url 2014-04-18-database-normalization %})
 in this series.*

-In this post, I will use the example recipes database from the[^1] [first post]({% post_url 2014-04-18-database-normalization %}) to go over the basics of querying in SQL with the `SELECT` statement.
+In this post, I will use the example recipes database from the [first post]({% post_url 2014-04-18-database-normalization %}) to go over the basics of querying in SQL with the `SELECT` statement.
 I will start with the basic operators of filtering, joining, and